AdaGold/full-stack-inspiration-board/one-time-project-setup.md

 1. Clone the repo and pull changes
 1. Create an identical `.env` file on their local machine
-1. Install dependencies using `yarn install`
+1. Install dependencies using `yarn add`

 Get all members aligned on the back-end.
 Get all members to...